Each state’s favorite Halloween candy, according to online shopping data - NewsBreak

 (NEXSTAR) – Which kinds of Halloween candy can you expect to get stuck in your molars this year?
 Well, it may depend on where you live.

 A recent study from Candystore.com, an online candy retailer specializing in bulk shipments, is giving new insight into the most popular Halloween treats in each state, from the chocolate-covered coasts of California and Florida to the sweet-and-sour plains of Nebraska and South Dakota.
-As expected, most major candy brands are well represented, but at least a few surprising contenders appeared to perform “much better” than anticipated, according to the online retailer.Each state’s favorite hot sauce revealed in new study
+As expected, most major candy brands are well represented, but at least a few surprising contenders appeared to perform “much better” than anticipated, according to the online retailer.List shows cities with the most rat infestations, PA with two cities

 To come to this year’s findings, the analysts at Candystore.com drew on 14 years of sales data, focusing primarily on bulk candy sales in the months leading up to Halloween.
 This data, supplemented with statistics from major manufacturers and distributors, was then utilized to determine the most popular Halloween candies in America, as well as the three most popular candies in each state.